josephrmartinez/soapnotescribe/README.md

 [soapscribe.app](https://soapscribe.vercel.app/) automatically generates structured SOAP notes from telehealth appointment recordings or clinical audio memos.

 A SOAP note is a structured method for healthcare professionals to document patient care.
-SOAP is an acronym for a systematic way of organizing notes about patient encounters:
+SOAP is an acronym for a systematic approach to documenting patient encounters:

 **Subjective:** Patient's own words about symptoms and concerns.
 **Objective:** Measurable data from exams and tests.
 **Assessment:** Healthcare provider's diagnosis or analysis.
 **Plan:** Treatment and follow-up recommendations.

+Healthcare providers complete a SOAP note for each patient encounter.
+By automatically generating a draft note immediately after each encounter, soapscribe reduces administrative burden and improves accuracy and consistency of clinical documentation.

 ### GIF demo: